happyhorseskull/you-can-datamosh-on-windows/README.md

 If your code editing session gets wild and you're not sure how to fix `do_the_mosh_win.py` you can always re-download the code from here.

-Here are the really important variables in `do_the_mosh_win.py` for changing the output:
+Here are the really important variables in `do_the_mosh_win.py` for changing the video it creates:

 `start_sec = 3` Time the effect starts on the original video's timeline.
 The final video can be much longer.